mtepenner/flight-lessons-app/README.md

 * **Password:** `password123`

 ## *LLM Models Utilized for AI Development*
-* Gemini 3.1 Pro --> Used extensively for Brainstorming and Planning.
+* Gemini 3.1 Pro --> Used extensively for Brainstorming and Planning prior to beginning the 3-4 hour code development process.
 Prompts for GitHub Copilot were drafted using this AI model to reduce the risk of AI hallucinations
-*